ethereum/fe/docs/src/user-guide/tutorials/erc-20.md

 # ERC-20 token contract

-This tutorial aims to implement the well-known ERC-20 token standard in Fe.
-Along the way you will learn some foundational Fe concepts, gain exposure to one of the most significant standards on Ethereum.
+This tutorial aims to implement the well-known [ERC-20 token standard](https://ethereum.org/en/developers/tutorials/understand-the-erc-20-token-smart-contract/) in Fe.
+Along the way, you will learn some foundational Fe concepts and gain exposure to one of the most significant standards on Ethereum.

 ## Prerequisites